 - First measure the target height and instrument height with a tape measure, etc. - Press [COORD] in the first page of the Meas mode screen to display <Coord.>

-Select "Stn.
-Orientation," then

-"Stn.
-Coordinate."

-Input the instrument station

-coordinates, instrument height and
+Select "Stn Orientation," then "Stn Coordinate."
+Press [EDIT], then input the instrument station coordinates, instrument height and target height.

-target height.